kxrweng/WeatherAppWithReactNative/README.md

 Device used : Pixel 5 API 33

-This is a Weather App built with React Native and vanilla CSS.
+This is a Weather App built with React Native and Android Studio for the use of an emulator.

 The app has 3 screens only, that shows the current weather, upcoming weather and cities.